amoghyermalkar123/harmonyDB/readme.md

 I don't want to study.
 I procrastinated because I was unsure what I wanted to achieve today.
 Planning is the answer.
 Some days the session can be short/ some days longer.
 Not everyday can be productive but I need to plan everyday with clear actions so that I progress each day, instead of only some.

+[11/11] Had this idea where shapes of data are replicated differently.
+One shape of data is always strongly replicated and other shape of data is always eventually replicated.

+[12/11] Facing issues witht testing my database beyond the basic local testing and unit tests.
+Tried researching how actual DB's do it but all i can find is jepsen.
+But it's a steep journey because then I would have to learn clojure.
+For which I just don't have any time right now.
+For now I am going to check a bit in depth if i can find what etcd and cockroach db do.
+Ok after much finding I figured out that jepsen is really only the tool that is battle tested and worth of using in actual databases.
+Since I tried maelstrom and faced issues, for one it requires the db to implement it's protocol and network api's/infra to communicate.
+Since I have already written my basic draft of distrbuted db It's a hassle to go back and change things just so I can test it with maelstrom - this is not worth it.
+I think I will continue on my journey to learn more and introduce more things in my database for now and will be relying on basic unit tests, local tests.
+In the future I also plan to deploy this to my rpi for stress testing.
+As for jepsen testing - my database will never be a serious project.
+It will be serious enough for me to learn alot from DB engineering.
+So I will learn clojure and jepsen a little later.
+For now the main focus is to learn by building a lot and then creating some learning material to cement my knowledge.

+the best way would be that when I'm satisfied enough with this distributed database project, my mind will be at ease and then I will take up clojure & jepsen for test my distributed db with those then.
+For now, we're good with sticking to the basics.